 - My Picks for the Best Movies of 2023

 So far, you’ve learned that evergreen content is great for year-round results.
 But there’s a small caveat we should include: you still need to regularly update evergreen content for it to perform as well as possible.

 Here are the most important things to watch out for when you update evergreen content.

 No content is complete without facts and statistics, especially if you’re presenting informational posts.
 If you include and properly cite sources in your content, you get the hang of this whole content marketing thing.

-If you really want your content to go above and beyond the competition, it’s smart to go over your search-optimized content and see if any statistics need updating.
+If you really want your evergreen articles to go above and beyond the competition, it’s smart to go over your search-optimized content and see if any statistics need updating.
 As a general rule of thumb, I’d try to look for an updated source for any statistics that are more than three to five years old.

 In some cases, there simply won’t be much new information about a particular subject.
 If that’s the case, it’s also okay not to worry about finding brand-new statistics.

 Sometimes, what’s holding your evergreen content back is that it’s not long enough.
 I wish I could tell you a magic number of words to put in your article.
 Unfortunately, that doesn’t quite exist.